trueos/pcbsd/src-qt5/docs/introduction.rst

 Introduction
 ************

-Welcome to PC-BSD®!
+Welcome to TrueOS®!

-`PC-BSD® <http://www.pcbsd.org/>`_ began in 2005 when Kris Moore presented the first beta version of a FreeBSD operating system pre-configured for desktop use.
-Since then, PC-BSD® has matured into a polished, feature-rich, free-of-charge, open source operating system that meets the desktop or server needs of the beginner to the advanced user alike.
+`TrueOS® <http://www.pcbsd.org/>`_ (formerly known as PC-BSD) began in 2005 when Kris Moore presented the first beta version of a FreeBSD operating system pre-configured for desktop use.
+Since then, TrueOS® has matured into a polished, feature-rich, free-of-charge, open source operating system that meets the desktop or server needs of the beginner to the advanced user alike.

-PC-BSD® is essentially a customized installation of FreeBSD, not a forked derivative.
+TrueOS® is essentially a customized installation of FreeBSD, not a forked derivative.
 Since the underlying FreeBSD system has been kept intact, you have a fully functional FreeBSD system under the hood.
-PC-BSD® provides a graphical installer which can be used to easily install a desktop or a server version of FreeBSD, known as TrueOS®.
+TrueOS® provides a graphical installer which can be used to easily install a desktop or a server version of FreeBSD, known as TrueOS®.
 Other differences from FreeBSD include:

-* PC-BSD® pre-configures at least one desktop environment during a desktop installation.
+* TrueOS® pre-configures the BSD-licensed, :ref:`Lumina Desktop` environment during a desktop installation.
 Installed desktop environments appear in the login menu, allowing the user to select which environment to log into.

-* The PC-BSD® graphical installer supports additional features such as configuring ZFS and encryption during installation.
+* The TrueOS® graphical installer supports additional features such as configuring ZFS and encryption during installation.

-* PC-BSD® provides a graphical software management system for the desktop and a command line equivalent for the server.
+* TrueOS® provides a graphical software management system for the desktop and a command line equivalent for the server.

-* PC-BSD® provides a :ref:`Control Panel` of utilities for configuring the system.
+* TrueOS® provides a :ref:`Control Panel` of utilities for configuring the system.
 The graphical versions of these utilities are available on both versions, the desktop and server.

-* PC-BSD® comes pre-configured with a number of automatic scripts to perform tasks such as connecting digital cameras or USB memory sticks.
+* TrueOS® comes pre-configured with a number of automatic scripts to perform tasks such as connecting digital cameras or USB memory sticks.

-* The PC-BSD® boot menu supports boot environments, or snapshots of the operating system, and the PC-BSD® Update Manager automatically adds a new boot environment to the boot menu before updating the operating system or software.
+* The TrueOS® boot menu supports boot environments, or snapshots of the operating system, and the TrueOS® Update Manager automatically adds a new boot environment to the boot menu before updating the operating system or software.
 This means that if an update fails, you can reboot into the previous version of the operating system, before the update occurred.

-PC-BSD® began as an independent project, but since October 2006, PC-BSD® is financially backed and supported by the enterprise-class hardware solutions provider `iXsystems <https://www.ixsystems.com/>`_.
+While it began as an independent project, since October 2006 TrueOS® is financially backed and supported by the enterprise-class hardware solutions provider `iXsystems <https://www.ixsystems.com/>`_.

 .. index:: features
 .. _Goals and Features: